 Each award application is considered by a panel and shortlisted candidates may be invited to attend an interview.

 Five scholarships available for the 2022-23 academic year.

 Our Sanctuary award offers support for up to five students, three on undergraduate courses and two on postgraduate courses.
 It is not open to postgraduate doctoral study applicants.

 You may apply for a Teesside Sanctuary award if you meet the below criteria:

 *Your spouse or civil partner must have been your spouse or civil partner on the date that your asylum application was made.
 Dependent children or step-children must have been aged 18 or under on the date that your asylum application was made.

 If successful, the Teesside Sanctuary award is payable in each standard academic year of your course.
-This is unless, as a result of an asylum application, you (or your spouse or civil partner) are granted indefinite leave to remain in the UK (or another form of leave to remain that allows access to student finance.
-If this happens, you must inform the University and the award will cease from the start of the next academic year, when you would be expected to apply for student finance instead.
+This is unless, you receive a positive decision on your asylum application and you (or your spouse or civil partner) are granted Refugee Status, Humanitarian Protection, or another form of leave to remain that allows access to student finance.
+If this happens, you must inform the University as soon as possible so that your circumstances and continuing eligibility for the sanctuary award can be re-assessed.

-In additional to covering your course fees, the Sanctuary award can help to cover your other study costs (including travel, IT equipment and books) in the form of a learning bursary up to a maximum of £600 a year, paid in two instalments in each academic year.
+In addition to covering your course fees, the Sanctuary award can help to cover your other study costs (including travel, IT equipment and books) in the form of a learning bursary up to a maximum of £600 a year, paid in two instalments in each academic year.